It’s a fact: your friends have more friends than you do.

 Nodes represent colleagues from different departments, with links representing those who’ve connected with each other (a bit like becoming friends on Facebook).

 Here we’ve used the organic layout – the latest addition to the Cambridge Intelligence layout family.
-It places larger components at the center, and stretches out links so it’s easier to get an idea of the overall structure.
+It places larger components at the center, with links spreading outwards to get an idea of the overall structure.

 Organic layout is a great choice for large datasets, and this one features over 5,000 nodes and nearly 10,000 links.
 Our tests have shown that it performs five to six times faster than standard layout.